Weber-Hsu/AndbotSecuritySensing/README.md

 * This sensor is suitable for detecting LPG, i-butane, propane, methane ,alcohol, Hydrogen, smoke.
 * **Preheat time: 24hr**
 * **This sensor is pretty sensitive to temperature and humidity.**
+* Sensor calibration procedure (written in the code already):
+	1. Before running Calibration:
+		**It must be placed in anywhere with clean air.**
+		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+	2. Calibrating sensor resistance Ro in clean air:
+	 	Pre-defined factor: Ro Clean Air factor
+		(Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.)
+			Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
+* Measuring gas
+	Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)
 * Reference
 	1. [dfrobot/wiki](http://www.dfrobot.com/wiki/index.php?title=Analog_Gas_Sensor_SKU:SEN0127)
 	2. [datasheet](https://www.seeedstudio.com/depot/datasheet/MQ-2.pdf)